climatom/BioMetConference/README.md

-# International Congress of Meteorology Workshop
+# International Congress of Biometeorology Workshop

 Workshop resources will be made available here.
+Watch this space!